-We would get some aguas frescas and some corn on the cob.
-The lady in the red stand in Magdalena made some killer homemade tortillas!
+Healthy snacks were easy to come by on the road in Northern Mexico.
+Aguas frescas and corn on the cob were everywhere.
+Then, the lady in the red stand in Magdalena made some killer homemade corn tortillas!

-So the very first thing I think of for a nice little road trip picnic is fresh cheese!
+The very first food item I think of for a nice little road trip picnic is fresh cheese!
 Mozzarella cheese sticks are very similar to the queso cocido of my youth, and you can find them in almost all grocery stores now.
 Taking a handful of these handy snacks is a good way to get some protein.
 Pack some whole wheat tortillas, or even a moderate amount of tortilla chips and you’ve got a healthy snack.

 After we stopped in Imuris for queso cocido, we stopped a few miles down the road at the naranja stand.
 These were delicious, ugly little oranges that tasted like heaven on a hot summer day.
 Yes, we let the juice run down our arms, but now you have handi-wipes, so don’t fret about the kids getting sticky.
 It’s summer!
 Chill out.

 You can make your own version of roadside naranjas by cutting up some oranges into quarters and taking some Tajín with you on your road trip.
 (Full disclosure: They are not our sponsors but everything tastes good with Tajín!)

 After the queso and the naranjas, off we went down the road until we hit Santa Ana, Sonora.
 There we stopped for figs!
 Fresh from the tree and so much fun to pick your own!
 Finding fruit stands along the way is a fun way to break up a trip and get those little ones to stretch their legs.
 But if you don’t have roadside stands, pack some dried fruit like figs, apricots and almonds and put them in a ziplock bag to share, or split them up into small bags to distribute to hungry kids and grown-ups alike.